texas oncology more breakthroughs. more victories

 Risk Factors

-• The exact causes of the acquired genetic mutation in Polycythemia Vera are not yet known.
-A family history of PV is rarely present; however, sometimes multiple family members will have the disease.
+The exact causes of this acquired genetic mutation in polycythemia vera are not yet known.
+A family history of PV is rarely present; however, occasionally multiple family members will have the disease.
 Risk factors may include the following:

-• Mutations: Almost all people with PV have a JAK2 gene mutation (Janus kinase).
-Of these, 95% have a mutation of JAK-2-V617F (Exon 14) with most of the remainder having mutations in Exon 12.
+• Mutations: Almost all people with PV have a Janus kinase 2 (JAK2) gene mutation.
+Of these, 95% have a mutation of JAK2 V617F in exon 14, with most of the remainder having mutations in exon 12.

-• Gender: Men have a slightly higher risk than women to develop polycythemia vera.
+• Gender: Men have a slightly higher risk than women of developing polycythemia vera.

 • Age: People over age 60 are more at risk.

-• Environment: Exposure to radiation may increase risk.
+• Environment: Exposure to radiation and toxic substances may increase risk.

 Symptoms